IIT Patna: Tutorial Block (Block 9)

 All the academic lectures take place in the Tutorial Block.
 The five-storey building also temporarily houses the laboratories in Computer Science, Physics and Chemistry for the undergraduate students.
 It also has the Computer Centre of the institute with total 18 GBPS internet connections and adequate server infrastructure.
 Laboratories in Basic Electronics, Analog Electronics, Digital Electronics, VLSI, Control, Instrumentation and Communication are also located in this building.

-Chemical and Biochemical Engineering Block
+Chemical and Biochemical Engineering Block (Block 6)

 The Department of Chemical and Biochemical Engineering is a newly established department, that was instituted in 2015 with the efforts of Dr. Sujoy Kumar Samanta, faculty of IIT Patna.
 It is located in the Block-6 of the campus.
 The department accepted the first batch of undergraduate students in 2016 and presently has 9 faculty members.
-The Block-6 houses state-of-the-art research facilities for its young and dynamic faculty members in various research fields ranging from Clean fuel production, CO_{2} capture and storage, Pinch analysis, Microwave-assisted heating, Process modelling and simulation to Bio-resource engineering and Wastewater treatment.
+The Block-6 houses research facilities for its faculty members in various research fields ranging from Clean fuel production, CO_{2} capture and storage, Pinch analysis, Microwave-assisted heating, Process modelling and simulation to Bio-resource engineering and Wastewater treatment.
 The department has also set up various laboratories for its undergraduate students including Heat transfer laboratory, Mechanical Operations laboratory, Chemical Reaction Engineering laboratory, Process simulation laboratory among many others.